dotnet/docs/docs/machine-learning/how-does-mldotnet-work.md

 ## Next steps

-* You can learn how to build applications using different machine learning tasks with more realistic data sets in the [tutorials](./tutorials/index.md).
+* Learn how to build applications using different machine learning tasks with more realistic data sets in the [tutorials](./tutorials/index.md).

 * Or you can learn about specific topics in more depth in the [How To Guides](./how-to-guides/index.md).